First-principles insights into the atomic structure of carbon-nitrogen-oxygen complex color centers in silicon: Results

 Next, we focus on the optical properties of the $\text{C}_\text{i}\text{N}_\text{i}$ defect.
 Its calculated ZPL energy of 701 meV slightly underestimates the experimental N1 ZPL at 745.6 meV.
-The calculation in a larger, 512-atom ($4\times4\times4$) supercell resulted in a 779 meV ZPL energy.
-Linear extrapolation on these two datapoints can estimate the dilute ZPL energy limit of 836 meV.
-A similar systematic shift of the transition energies was reported in T-center-like electronic structures using the HSE06 functional~\cite{Nangoi_2026}, and the experimental ZPL energy can be expected to lie between the values calculated in the 512 and 216 atom models.
+The calculation in a larger, 512-atom ($4\times4\times4$) supercell resulted in a ZPL energy of 779 meV.
+Linear extrapolation based on these two calculated values provides a rough estimate of 836 meV for the dilute ZPL energy limit.
+A similar systematic shift of the ZPL energies was reported in T-center-like electronic structures using the HSE06 functional~\cite{Nangoi_2026}, with the experimental ZPL energy expected to lie between the values calculated in the 512 and 216-atom models.
 Our calculations align with this trend.
-Furthermore, the calculation method using the PBE0 functional with a mixing parameter of 0.136 is proposed to be better suited for the T-center-like defects~\cite{Nangoi_2026}.
+Furthermore, a calculation method using the PBE0 functional with a mixing parameter of 0.136 is proposed to capture the ZPL energy of T-center-like defects more accurately~\cite{Nangoi_2026}.
 This method results in a 599 meV ZPL energy for the $\text{C}_\text{i}\text{N}_\text{i}$ defect in the 216-atom model.
-Applying this energy shift to the dilute limit approximated above gives 734 meV for the ZPL energy, which is in line with the HSE06 trends explained above, and is in close agreement with the experimental N1 ZPL energy.
+Applying this energy shift to the approximated dilute limit results in 734 meV for the ZPL energy.
+This is in line with the HSE06 trends explained above, and matches the experimental N1 ZPL energy.